Phoolan Devi: Early life

-Phoolan Devi was born on 10 August 1963, in the village of Gorha Ka Purwa in Jalaun district, Uttar Pradesh, India.
+Phoolan Devi was born on 10 August 1963 (though news sources oft gave ages which could have pushed it as early as 1955 — for example, TIME gave an age of 27 shortly before her surrender to Rajendra Chaturvedi, SP Morena Police), in the village of Gorha Ka Purwa in Jalaun district, Uttar Pradesh, India.
 (Note: Names vary between texts, such as: Gorha Ka Purwa and Gorhapurwa; Vikram and Vickram; Putti Lal and Puttilal.)
 The land is crossed by the Yamuna and Chambal rivers and is filled with gorges and ravines, making it suitable terrain for dacoits (bandits).
 Her family was poor and from the Mallah subcaste, which lies towards the bottom of the Hindu caste system in India, with Mallahs being Shudras who traditionally work as fishermen.
 (Note: Indian society is divided into four castes or social classes.
 From top to bottom these are: Brahmin (priests), Kshatriya (warriors), Vaishya (traders) and Shudra (labourers).
 Underneath these four classes are the Dalits, also known as the untouchables.)
 Phoolan Devi and her sisters made dung cakes to burn as fuel, as is common practice in the region; her family grew chickpeas, sunflowers and pearl millet.

 The production of dung cakes in Uttar Pradesh; dung cakes are a common fuel source in the region.

 Phoolan Devi's mother was called Moola and her father Devidin; she had four sisters and one brother.
 Devidin had one brother, Biharilal, who had a son called Maiyadin.
 Biharilal and Maiyadin stole land from Phoolan Devi's father by bribing the village leader to change the land records.
 Her family was compelled to live in a small house on the edge of the village; the uncle and his son continued to harass the family and steal their crops, aiming to drive them away from the village.
 At the age of 10, Phoolan Devi decided to protest against the injustice.
 With her older sister Rukhmini, she sat in the disputed land and ate the chickpeas growing there, saying the crop belonged to her family.
 Maiyadin ordered her to leave and when she did not, he beat her into unconsciousness; the village leader then decreed that her parents should also be beaten.
 In 2018, Phoolan Devi's mother told The Asian Age that she was still fighting to regain the land which Maiyadin had stolen from the family.